 3. Open up your air vents.

-- If you can’t remember the last time you swapped out your thermostat’s battery, now is the best time to do so.
+- If you can’t remember the last time you swapped out your thermostat’s battery, now is the best time to do that.

-- When first moving over to your heat setting, turn your thermostat up a few extra degrees to make sure that it is working properly and heating your home’s air.
+- When first switching over to your heat setting, turn your thermostat up a few extra degrees to ensure that it is working correctly and heating your home’s air.

-There’s a common misconception that you can save money by shutting the vents (supply registers) in rooms that aren’t being occupied.
+There’s a common misconception that you can increase your savings by shutting the vents (supply registers) in rooms that aren’t being occupied.
 Resist the urge to close all of them, as doing so can actually increase the pressure in your furnace, making it work harder to heat your home.
 This can lead to broken blower motors, mold or mildew in your ductwork, damage to the compressor, a ruptured heat exchanger, and other problems.
 What Does a Furnace Tune-Up Include?

 4. Is your Furnace Receiving Electricity?

 - Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure when needed to restore these elements to the designed specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure when needed to return these elements to the designed specifications.

 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Many furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational glitches.
+Most furnace filters need to be changed at least every 90 days, which can boost efficiency and prevent operational complications.

 - Written assessment.
-Professional HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
-This important information can help you establish the current condition of your furnace and how you can lower your energy bills.
+Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
+This important information can help you determine the current condition of your furnace and what can be done to lower your energy bills.

-Switch the thermostat to “on” from “auto” to force the fan to function.
-If the fan does come on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.
+Change the thermostat to “on” from “auto” to force the fan to function.
+If the fan does come on, power is working properly, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Operating Properly?

 Every furnace includes a power switch (that resembles a light switch) either on the furnace or located on a wall close to the furnace.
 Flip the switch and wait a few minutes to see if it helps to turn the furnace on.
-Also check to see if all access panels and doors on the furnace are completely closed.
+Also make sure all access panels and doors on the furnace are completely closed.